National Pork Industry Foundation

 It’s hard to imagine the changes in the U.S. pork industry over the last 30 years.
 Thinking about what lies ahead can seem overwhelming.
 By working together, we can equip the next generation to advance our industry and continue the mission of producing pigs and providing the world’s leading protein source: pork.

 The Neil Dierks Scholarship will be administered by the National Pork Industry Foundation.
-Applications will be due annually each September and the award will be made during Pork Forum each March.
+After the application deadline, the award will be made during Pork Forum each March.
 Your donation is appreciated and will support the pork industry long into the future.